 So you want to be an apologetics writer or speaker.
 Or maybe you already are one.
-How can you be a better communicator?
-Here are five quick pointers:
+How can you become a better communicator?
+Here are 5 quick pointers:

 1. Watch Your Language